haraldrevery/haraldrevery_v1.github.io/README.md

 </details>

 <!-- ABOUT THE PROJECT -->
-I took this repository https://github.com/JoaoFranco03/photography-portfolio and created this abombination, 100 % vibe coded with Gemini and Grok (xAI) btw.
-Also removed the Fancybox since it requires purchased license to be used, instead I opted for GLightbox with the MIT licence.
+I took this repository https://github.com/JoaoFranco03/photography-portfolio and created this abombination, 99% vibe coded with Gemini and Grok (xAI) to really push those models.
+I removed the Fancybox stuff since it requires purchased license to be used, instead I opted for GLightbox with the MIT licence.

-## 🛠️ Built With <a name="built-with"></a>
+## Built With <a name="built-with"></a>

 - [![HTML][html-badge]][html-url]
 - [![CSS][css-badge]][css-url]